Basement Finishing Costs in Bluffdale, Utah: A Complete 2026 Breakdown

 All basement finishing in Bluffdale requires permits.
 Permit fees for a standard project run $200–$700, with additional trade permit fees.
 Inspections occur at framing, rough electrical and plumbing, insulation, and final completion.

-A professional contractor like CCS of Utah pulls all permits under their license.
+A professional basement contractor like CCS of Utah pulls all permits under their license.
 If they suggest skipping permits, that is a warning sign.
 Unpermitted work can create problems at resale and may require opening walls for inspection.

 Rental Units and ADUs